fclaerho/buildstack/README.md

 The canonical example of types 4 is Maven.
 Types 4 enforce configuration and convention over programming.
 A type 4 knows when, what and how to build, assuming your provide the bootstrap information.
-For some typical projects you might have very little to provide: a project name, version and authors (this is convention.)
+For some typical projects you might have very little to provide: a project name, version and authors.

-### Chosing a Build Stack ###
+### Picking a Build Stack ###

 How to chose a stack? it's easy:
   1. If there is a **standard build stack**, then however bad it is, use it, and request improvements